uber/prototool/style/README.md

 and with only letter and digit characters.
 If names get too long or have underscores, the generated stubs in certain languages are less than idiomatic.

+[Usually](https://cloud.google.com/apis/design/file_structure#proto_options) "the package name should start with the company name".

 As illustrative examples, the following are not acceptable package names.

 ```proto